mkallipo/affiliation-matching/README.md

 Example: `find_ror('university of athens', 0.8, 0.4) = [{'ROR_ID': 'https://ror.org/04gnjpq42', 'Score': 1}]`.

-In the same folder you will find `testing/sample.json`, which is a sample of 1000 DOIs obtained from 300 json files from the Crossref database, that can be used for testing and validation purposes.
-For this, run the `testing/crossref.ipynb' notebook.
+In the same folder you will find `testing/sample.json`, which is a sample of 1000 DOIs obtained from 300 json files from the Crossref database.
+Run the `testing/crossref.ipynb` notebook.
 It will produce the files `testing/dois_match.json`, `testing/affs_match.csv` and `testing/dois_match.csv`.

 ## Description of the algorithm